scbeom/ctv_tutorial/pages/overview/ov_inputfile.md

     * Please see included example files.

+{% include note.html content="After uploading an image folder, wait a bit to plot image backgrounds on trajectory view.
+It also depends on users' or server's environments." %}

-{% include tip.html content="If tif images does not quickly show, convert its file format from tif to png, or jpg." %}
+{% include tip.html content="If tif images do not quickly show, convert its file format from tif to png, or jpg before uploading." %}

 ## Details

 Editing is being processed due to some changes of CellTrackVis.

-## Getting started

-To get started directly, see [Quick start][index].

 {% include links.html %}